102.1. Get started with TAP#

 4.1.
 Use asynchronous queries¶

-Asynchronous means that the query is submitted as a job to the TAP service, and it can run in the background until it completes.
+An "asynchronous" query means that the query is submitted as a job to the TAP service, and it runs in the background until it completes.
 The results can then be retrieved right away, or at a later time.

-The step-by-step process for asynchronous queries starts by defining the job
+The general process for asynchronous queries is as follows.

 job = service.submit_job(query)

-The next step is to run the job and, optionally, wait for it to return either a COMPLETED or ERROR result.
+- Run the job and wait for it to return either a COMPLETED or ERROR result.
 While waiting is optional, tutorial notebooks always wait because the next steps of a tutorial depend on having the retrieved data.

 job.run()